danielmarschall/cmdb2/HELP_Statistics.md

 So, for example, a plugin can also be used to perform actions such as comparing the UPLOAD table with a website/gallery and listing the difference.

+In the database grid of a statistics window you can double click to list more information and/or to jump to the referenced artists, commissions, etc. Note that deleting from a statistic grid deletes the data in the base table, so be extra careful!

 ## BasicStatsPlugin.spl

-Currently, there are the following statistics in the shipped statistics plugin:
+Currently, there are the following statistics available:

 - Running commissions
 - Local sum over years
 - Local sum over months